Passer au contenu principal

 In rare cases, this can be accompanied by numbness in the area around your bottom, weakness in one or both legs and/or problems with bladder or bowel function.
 This complication, known as cauda equina syndrome, is a medical emergency.

-Pins and needles on one side are rarely the only sign of stroke, but it's important to be aware of the signs.
+Pins and needles on one side are rarely the only sign of AVC, but it's important to be aware of the signs.
 These include weakness on one half of the face or body, difficulty speaking, or finding the right words - seek emergency help if you might be affected.

 Carpel tunnel syndrome